mysteryperutours/pburtchaell.com/README.md

 ## Overview

-My website serves as a helpful example of how to build a React application with React Router, Flummox and WebPack.
+My website serves as a (hopefully) helpful example of how to build a React application with React Router, Redux and WebPack.

 ## Getting Started